Hawmex/apriori/README.md

-# Association Rules Learning with Apriori
+# Association Rule Learning with Apriori

 This repository contains a command-line application written in Dart that uncovers the association rules within a list of transactions.